agda/agda-stdlib/doc/installation-guide.md

 ## Automated installation on Unix-style systems

-Running the following command in a terminal will download the [installation script](../stdlib-install.sh) and run.
-It will ask you some questions about your setup and automatically install a version of the stdlib compatible with your version of Agda.
+Running the following command in a terminal will download the [installation script](../stdlib-install.sh) and run it.
+It will ask you some questions about your setup and automatically install a version of the standard library compatible with your installed version of Agda.

 ```shell
 sh -c "$(curl --proto '=https' --tlsv1.2 -s https://raw.githubusercontent.com/agda/agda-stdlib/refs/heads/master/stdlib-install.sh))"